LOWER HILL REDEVELOPMENT

-The Hill District is one of Pittsburgh's oldest residential neighborhoods and one of the Country's culturally significant African-American neighborhoods, due in large part to its contributions in music (Jazz in particular), literature and sports.
-As part of the City of Pittsburgh's urban renewal efforts of the late 1950s, the Lower Hill was declared blighted and 95 acres of the Hill District neighborhood were cleared, including 1,300 buildings, 413 businesses and 1,600 families (8,000 people).
+The Hill District is one of Pittsburgh's oldest residential neighborhoods and one of the Country's culturally significant African-American neighborhoods, due in large part to its contributions in music (jazz in particular), literature and sports.
+As part of the City of Pittsburgh's urban renewal efforts of the late 1950s, the historic Lower Hill was declared blighted and 95 acres of the Hill District neighborhood were cleared, including 1,300 buildings, 413 businesses and 1,600 families (over 8,000 people).
 A new Cultural Center was planned which was to include an opera house, playhouse, art gallery, upscale hotel and apartment buildings.
 By 1966 the area contained only a new public auditorium (that became known as the Civic Arena), an apartment building and an apartment/ hotel complex.
 Significant portions of the land were never developed and remained surface parking.

 Currently, the Penguins' team includes the following: Urban Design Associates, LaQuatra Bonci Associates, Trans Associates Engineering Consultants, Inc., Reed Smith LLP, Jones Lang LaSalle, Dunham reGroup LLC, Sustainable Design (MBE), ABC Consulting (WBE), Dawson Company (MBE) and Mizrahi Inc. (WBE).